 AI4ALL Editor’s note: Meet Rebekah Agwunobi, a 2016 Stanford AI4ALL alumna, an NCWIT 2018 National Award Winner, a Caroline D. Bradley Scholar and a senior at Choate Rosemary Hall in Wallingford, CT.
-In this article, we interview Rebekah about her experience at the MIT Media Lab, where she interned this past summer with researcher Chelsea Barabas, using AI and machine learning techniques as a lens to look at the criminal justice system.
+In this article, we interview Rebekah about her experience at MIT, where she interned this past summer with researcher Chelsea Barabas, using AI and machine learning techniques as a lens to look at the criminal justice system.

 As told to Eunice Poon of AI4ALL by Rebekah Agwunobi

 I’ve always been interested in CS, but I think my interest in AI really wouldn’t have happened without AI4ALL.
 At the time [as a freshman in high school], AI wasn’t something that was accessible for me, so AI4ALL’s program was essential in terms of closing that gap.

 I also think collaboration was a huge part for me as well.
 Learning alongside girls the same age really has an important psychological impact.
 Before Stanford AI4ALL, I don’t think I had an established community of women that I knew that also did CS and AI, who had a myriad of different personalities and backgrounds.